-- Try to reword the information on your resume rather than just repeating it
+- Try to re-word the information in your Resume rather than just repeating it

 - Spotlight your experience in the context of the job

-- Failing to specify the position you are applying for
+- Specify the position you are applying for

-- Talking about your personal life or salary expectations
+- Don’t include details about your personal life or salary expectations

 - Don’t mention your other job applications